-This fall candle holderis quick and easy to put together and perfect for autumn.
+This fall candle holderis quick and easy to put together and perfect decoration for Thanksgiving or autumn.

 One of my favorite things to do is make a craft, enjoy it for a while and take it apart and reuse the supplies, while adding new items for a different look.

 Part of the supplies for the project came out of my scarecrow watering can planter, some came from a Candy Corn Fall decoration where I decided the candy was going to go stale, and a few were new supplies.

 For another great looking fall centerpiece, check out these DIY succulent pumpkin planters.
 They are easy to make and look fabulous.